Related party financial benefits

 Learn more about members’ decision-making.

-Regular and quick financial benefits
+Approval for giving regular and quick financial benefits to related parties

 If you think the corporation may need to regularly or quickly give financial benefits to related parties, set up a process to manage this.